pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/aws/index.md

 ### Customizing the application's functionality

-You can customize the AWS serverless application's functionality by editing the Lambda function to perform another action, such as displaying a countdown until a specific time in the future.
+You can customize the placeholder website's functionality by editing the Lambda function to perform another action, such as displaying a countdown until a specific time in the future.
 You could also add new functionality by creating a new Lambda function, adding a new path to the REST API, and updating the HTML script to call the new path.

 ## Tidying up